brettz9/atyourcommand/README.md

 addition to user choice), cause them to only appear under certain, correct conditions (but ensure commands can utilize multiple components (e.g., highlighted link and page HTML).
+1. Might provide an extension to Firebug and/or element inspector to shuffle off its data from there.
 1. Could create a convention to get data out of a plug-in by right-click (and demo - see [MDN](https://developer.mozilla.org/en-US/Add-ons/Plugins/Gecko_Plugin_API_Reference/Scripting_plugins#How_to_call_plugin_native_methods));
 also for a full-page plugin (see https://developer.mozilla.org/en-US/Add-ons/Plugins/Gecko_Plugin_API_Reference/Plug-in_Basics )?
 Note that plugins are [deprecated](https://developer.mozilla.org/en-US/Add-ons/Plugins), however.